SNAP Eligibility Calculator – Connecticut

 Work Requirements (ABAWD)

-What are the SNAP income limits for Connecticut?
+What is the SNAP food stamps income limit for Connecticut?

 How much food stamps can 1 person get in Connecticut?